ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## interserver_http_credentials {#server-settings-interserver-http-credentials}

-The username and password used to authenticate during [replication](../../engines/table-engines/mergetree-family/replication.md) with the Replicated\* engines.
-These credentials are used only for communication between replicas and are unrelated to credentials for ClickHouse clients.
-The server is checking these credentials for connecting replicas and use the same credentials when connecting to other replicas.
-So, these credentials should be set the same for all replicas in a cluster.
+A username and a password used to connect to other servers during [replication](../../engines/table-engines/mergetree-family/replication.md).
+Also the server expects these credentials for incoming connections from other replicas.
+So, these credentials should be the same for all replicas in a cluster.

-By default, the authentication is not used.
+By default, if `interserver_http_credentials` section is omitted, authentication is not used during replication.

+These credentials are used for communication between replicas and they are unrelated to credentials for ClickHouse clients.

 !!! note "Note"
+    `interserver_http_credentials` do not relate to credentials for ClickHouse clients.

+!!! note "Note"
     These credentials are common for replication through `HTTP` and `HTTPS`.

-This section contains the following parameters:
+The section contains the following parameters:

--   `user` — User name.
+-   `user` — Username.
 -   `password` — Password.
 -   `allow_empty` — If `true`, then other replicas are allowed to connect without authentication even if credentials are set.
 If `false`, then connections without authentication are refused.
 Default value: `false`.
 -   `old` — Contains old `user` and `password` used during credential rotation.
 Several `old` sections can be specified.